Jammy2211/PyAutoLens/docs/installation/troubleshooting.rst

    pip show llvmlite
    pip show numba

-**PyAutoLens** works fine across many versions of lvvmlite and numba, so you should be ok to circumvent this error by simply not reinstalling these libraries when you install **PyAutoLens**:
+**PyAutoLens** works fine across many versions of llvmlite and numba, so you should be ok to circumvent this error by simply not reinstalling these libraries when you install **PyAutoLens**:

 .. code-block:: bash